 - Dull pain or ache – which may indicate the cyst is pressing against a tendon or joint

 - Difficulty wearing shoes due to irritation between the lump and the shoe

-Your doctor may take an x-ray, and in some cases additional imaging studies may be ordered.
+Sometimes the surgeon will shine a light through the cyst or remove a small amount of fluid from the cyst for evaluation.
+Your doctor may take an x-ray, and in some cases, additional imaging studies may be ordered.

 There are various options for treating a ganglion cyst on the foot: